Kernot railway station: History

-The station closed at the same time as the line in 1978.
-The retaining wall of the platform is still in fairly good condition and the level crossing on the nearby main road is still visible.
-The Kernot Railway Station site is Crown Allotment 2058 in the parish of Corinella and is allocated for future use as a reserve and part of the Nyora Wonthaggi Rail Trail.
+Kernot station closed in 1978, at the same time as the line.
+The retaining wall of the platform and the level crossing on the nearby main road are still visible.
+The Kernot station site is in Crown Allotment 2058 in the parish of Corinella and is allocated for future use as a reserve, and part of a possible Nyora-Wonthaggi Rail Trail.